mariotosdig/CS1731/README.md

 # CS1631
-git repository for classwork that i want to have version history because i can
+git repository for classwork that i want to have version control because i can